andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 # **Behavioral Cloning**

-## Using a Convolutional Neural Network to Automomously Steer a Car
+## Using a Convolutional Neural Network to Autonomously Steer a Car

 ---
 **Behavioral Cloning Project**